 3. Set up a Business Account

-Once you have an account, set up your Snapchat Business account by accessing Ads Manager.
+Once you have an account, set up your Snapchat Business account by accessing the Snapchat Business Manager.
 You’ll log in using the same username and password that you set up for your regular Snapchat account.

 Then, you’ll be directed to a page that looks like this:

-Enter your business’s legal name, choose which country you’ll be doing business in and choose your currency.
-Then, a Business Account is created automatically.
+Enter your business’s legal name, your name, choose which country you’ll be doing business in and choose your currency.
+From there, a Business Account will be created automatically.

 For even more details on how to create a Snapchat Business account, watch this video:

 Now that you’ve got a Snapchat Business Account, you’re ready to start advertising.

 Creating Snapchat advertising campaigns can help you reach your target audience and start designing fun, quirky content that fits with your business’s tone.

 What is Snapchat Business Manager?